 In 1984, Paul joined the Imperial Cancer Research Fund (ICRF; this became Cancer Research UK in 2002) and in 1987 he identified the human cdc2 homologous gene, Cdk1, which codes for a cyclin dependent kinase.
 He left ICRF in 1988 to chair the Department of Microbiology at the University of Oxford.
 Here he continued his work on the cell cycle but also initiated new research areas to study cell form and genomics.
 He returned to the ICRF as Director of Research in 1993, and in 1996 became Director General of the ICRF and in 2002 the Chief Executive of Cancer Research UK.

-2016 From Mars to the Multiverse: Life, Space and the Cosmos - Martin Rees
+2016 From Mars to the Multiverse: Life, Space and the Cosmos - Lord Martin Rees OM

-The 9th Peter Lindsay Memorial Lecture was presented by The Lord Rees of Ludlow OM on 24 February 2016.
+The 9th Peter Lindsay Memorial Lecture - From Mars to the Multiverse: Life, Space and the Cosmoswas presented by The Lord Rees of Ludlow OM on 24 February 2016.

 Unmanned spacecraft have visited the other planets of our Solar System (and some of their moons), beaming back pictures of varied and distinctive worlds - but none propitious for life.
 But prospects are far more interesting when we extend our gaze to other stars: Most stars are, like our Sun, orbited by retinues of planets.
 Our home Galaxy contains a billion planets like the Earth.
 Will post-humans one day visit some of them?
 Or are they inhabited already?
 If so, are the 'aliens' organic or 'AI'?

 Moreover, our Galaxy is one of billions visible with a large telescope which are all the aftermath of a cosmic 'big bang' 13.8 billion years ago.
 More astonishing still, 'our' big bang may not have been the only one, but merely a member of a vast (perhaps infinite) ensemble.